HemoCell Getting Started

 patch \

-This leaves the Palabos and Parmetis dependencies.
-For Palabos we currently use the v2.2.1 version with an additional patch.
-To automatically download this specific Palabos version and apply our patch, the setup script hemocell/setup.sh can be evaluated:
+1. To automatically download this specific Palabos version and apply our patch, run the setup script hemocell/setup.sh:

 ./setup.sh

-You can also op to manually download Palabos through their releases.
-After downloading Palabos should be extracted to ./hemocell/palabos:
+2. Alternatively, you can opt to manually download Palabos through their releases.
+This is useful if you want to use a different version.
+After downloading, Palabos should be extracted to ./hemocell/palabos:

 tar -xzf palabos-v2.2.1.tar.gz